 Our common stock price could decline as a result of sales of a large number of shares of common stock or the perception that these sales could occur.
 These sales, or the possibility that these sales may occur, might also make it more difficult for us to sell equity securities in the future at a time and price that we deem appropriate.

-As of March 31, 2021, 187.6 million shares of common stock were outstanding.

-Substantially all shares of common stock sold in our IPO (excluding any shares sold to our directors or officers in the directed share program) are freely tradable without restriction or further registration under the Securities Act unless held by our "affiliates" as defined in Rule 144 under the Securities Act.
-The resale of the remaining 160.4 million shares, or 85.5% of our outstanding shares of common stock as of March 31, 2021, is currently prohibited or otherwise restricted as a result of securities law provisions, market standoff agreements entered into by certain of our stockholders with us or lock-up agreements entered into by our stockholders with the underwriters in connection with our initial public offering.
-However, subject to applicable securities law restrictions, these shares will be able to be sold in the public market beginning on August 3, 2021.
-Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, market stand-off agreements and/or lock-up agreements, as well as Rules 144 and 701 under the Securities Act.
+As of March 31, 2022, 189.6 million shares of our common stock were outstanding.
+Substantially all shares of common stock sold in our IPO (excluding any shares sold to our directors or officers in the directed share program) are freely tradable without restriction or further registration under the Securities Act of 1933, as amended (Securities Act), unless held by our "affiliates" as defined in Rule 144 under the Securities Act.
+Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, as well as Rules 144 and 701 under the Securities Act.
+We also register the offer and sale of all shares of common stock that we may issue under our equity compensation plans.
+Accordingly, these shares may be sold in the public market upon issuance.

-As of March 31, 2021, the holders of approximately 134.1 million shares, or 71.5% of our outstanding shares, of our common stock will have rights, subject to some conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or our other stockholders.
-We also registered the offer and sale of all shares of common stock that we may issue under our equity compensation plans.
-Once we register the offer and sale of shares for the holders of registration rights and shares that may be issued under our equity incentive plans, these shares will be able to be sold in the public market upon issuance, subject to the lock-up agreements.

 In addition, in the future, we may issue additional shares of common stock, or other equity or debt securities convertible into common stock, in connection with a financing, acquisition, employee arrangement, or otherwise.
 Any such issuance could result in substantial dilution to our existing stockholders and could cause the price of our common stock to decline.